-33.4 Plagiarism is considered to be an act of fraudulence and an offence against University discipline.
-Alleged plagiarism, at whatever stage of a student's studies, whether before or after graduation, will be investigated and dealt with appropriately by the University.
+- 31.4 Plagiarism is considered to be an act of fraudulence and an offence against University discipline.
+Alleged plagiarism, at whatever stage of a student's studies, whether before or after graduation, will be investigated and dealt with appropriately by the University. - 31.5 The University reserves the right to use plagiarism detection systems, which may be externally based, in the interests of improving academic standards when assessing student work.